cindyhanae/cindyhanae/README.md

-***I'm a former law student, who went through bakery and now I'm a front end developer and very proud of my journey.***
+***Long story short, I'm a former law student, who went through bakery and now I'm a front end developer and very proud of my journey.***